hotwax/oms-documentation/user-manuals/facilities/manage-groups.md

 - **OMS Fulfillment**
   - This group will encompass facilities that support the shipping of inventory for E-commerce orders.
 However, if a facility prefers to exclusively reserve its inventory for walk-in customers and does not wish to participate in e-commerce order fulfillment, it has the option to be removed from this group.
 No orders will be brokered to the facilities that are not part of the OMS fulfillment group.

+{% hint style="info" %}
+Users can see groups linked to specific facility in the facilities details page.
+{% endhint %}